psyhomb/wireguard-tools/README.md

   -B|--add-clients-batch filename.csv[:rewrite|:norewrite]  Generate configuration for multiple clients in batch mode
                                                             Supported action modes are 'rewrite' or 'norewrite' (default) 'rewrite' action mean regenerate ALL, 'norewrite' mean generate only configs and keys for new clients
-  -r|--rm-client-config client_name                         Remove client configuration
+  -e|--encrypt-config client_name [passphrase]              Encrypt configuration file by using symmetric encryption (if passphrase not specified it will be generated - RECOMMENDED)
-  -q|--gen-qr-code client_name                              Generate QR code from client configuration file -l|--list-used-ips                                        List all client's IPs that are currently in use
+  -d|--decrypt-config client_name                           Decrypt configuration file and print it out on STDOUT -r|--rm-client-config client_name                         Remove client configuration -q|--gen-qr-code client_name                              Generate QR code from client configuration file -l|--list-used-ips                                        List all client's IPs that are currently in use